dasch-swiss/dsp-permissions-scripts/README.md

 - `curl -LsSf https://astral.sh/uv/install.sh | sh`
 - `uv sync --all-extras --dev`
 - `source .venv/bin/activate`
+- Set the virtual environment's Python interpreter as default interpreter in your IDE, so that your IDE uses the correct Python version and the correct dependencies.

 ## How to use this repo